chadrem/tribe/README.md

 *Important*: You must use Actor#perform inside the above callbacks.
 This ensures that your code executes within the context of the correct actor.
-Failure to do so will result in race conditions and other nasty things.
+Failure to do so will result in many nasty things.

 #### Blocking

-Blocking actors are synchronous.
+Blocking futures are synchronous.
 The actor won't process any other events until the future has a result.

     class ActorA < Tribe::Actor